nemocrys/multilog/README.md

 ## Configuration

-multilog is configured using the file *config.yml* in the main directory.
+multilog is configured using the file *config.yml* in the main directory or a user-defined config-file provided using the `-c` argument.
 A template [*config_template.yml*](./config_template.yml) including all supported measurement devices is provided in this repository; please create a copy of this file and adjust it to your needs.

 ### Main settings